bestia-dev-archived/mem1_phonegap/README.md

 Trying PhoneGap with Wasm with the game mem1 written in Rust Webassembly with Virtual Dom.
 PhoneGap is just a distribution of Cordova.
 It has the exact same "engine".
 Just the tooling is somehow different.
 On Win10 the development version is served from PhoneGap CLI with `phonegap serve`.

-Running the app in Win10 in Chrome browser works fine.
+Running the app in Win10 in Chrome browser works fine from the first try.

 But running it on my android 6.0.1 (Galaxy Note 4) with PhoneGap Developer app did NOT work at at first.
 I discovered the problem : modern browsers don't allow ajax calls to local files for security reasons.
 And pkg/mem1_bg.wasm is a local file from the perspective of the PhoneGap app.